Our Mission

 Founder, psychotherapist and facilitator

 Parker is a climate-aware psychotherapist, social worker, coach and facilitator working at the intersections of mental health, climate justice and engaged spirituality.
-He founded Frontline Resilience in 2025 in response to seeing both the mounting challenges and that climate activists face with their mental health and the barriers to accessing effective and resonate clinical care.
+He founded Frontline Resilience in 2025 in response to seeing both the mounting challenges that climate activists face with their mental health and the barriers to accessing effective and resonant clinical care.

 He weaves together his experience providing climate-aware mental healthcare with his background as a social worker, organizer and developer and facilitator of mindfulness, engaged spirituality and ecology programs.